 Land Preservation – Tierra Grande and members – own over 14,000 acres of land that is being preserved.

-Without the Tierra Grande Association – The Protected Lands, currently protected by Tierra Grande Board supervision, could be destroyed by poachers and vandals.
-Our rural residential lots would be split to less than five acres, mobile homes would abound, and no entity would be available to enforce the protective covenants.
+Without the Tierra Grande Association – The Preserved Lands, currently protected by Tierra Grande Board supervision, could be destroyed by poachers and vandals.
+Our rural residential lots would be split to less than five acres, mobile homes would abound, and no entity would be available to enforce the Protective Covenants.

 Roads – Tierra Grande does NOT own nor maintain any roads.